Captain Confederacy: Reception

 Southern Magazine found the plots are intricate and creative, but noted that this is not a comic for children.
 Comics Buyer's Guide found the comic an "excellent alternate-Earth science fiction".

 In Reconstructing Dixie: Race, Gender, and Nostalgia in the Imagined South by Tara McPherson (Duke University), McPherson wrote: "From the retooled Stars and Bars of Captain Confederacy's costume to the mapping of urban and rural southern places, the series takes up the symbols of the South and imaginitively reconstructs them, shaking loose the stock figures, geographies, and temporalities of southerness.
 If Octavia Butler and Kara Walker alter the meaning of the southern lady, Shetterly reconfigures the southern gentleman, unfixing his location in an idealized Civil War past, instead deploying him for a different understanding of our present".

-Heavy Metal reviewed the comic in June 2015, shortly after the Charleston church shooting, finding it to "address the South's old ghosts" and that the determination of if the comic was a successful examination of the current southern society of merely provocative is left up to readers to decide.
+Heavy Metal reviewed the comic in June 2015, finding it to "address the South's old ghosts" and that the determination of if the comic was a successful examination of the current southern society of merely provocative is left up to readers to decide.

 A family who gave an issue of the comic to their 11-year-old son found the comic offensive, creating a minor controversy.

-According to the Smithsonian Magazine, the comic was featured in 2017 at the American Civil War Museum in Richmond, Virginia.
+According to the Smithsonian magazine, the comic was featured in 2017 at the American Civil War Museum in Richmond, Virginia.

+Production

+In an interview, writer Shetterly says he wanted to explore racism in a way that was not allowed by the main comic book companies.
+He stated that he wanted to examine the national superhero and felt that what he saw as the national jingoism of the George W. Bush administration continued to make the series relevant.